DannyNemer/readline-async/README.md

 - `rl.onLine()` - Assigns a function to invoke when the user hits `return` or `enter`, and the input is not a registered command.

+- Automatically implements the following commands:

-- Automatically implements `.help` command, which displays a detailed usage screen of the registered commands, and is automatically invoked upon receiving unrecognized commands.
+  - `.help` - Displays a detailed usage screen of the registered commands, and is automatically invoked upon receiving unrecognized commands.

+  - `.repl` - Enters the Node.js REPL.

-- Automatically implements `.history` command, which displays all previous lines of input.
+  - `.history` - Displays all previous lines of input.

 - Automatically removes older history lines that duplicate new ones.